Philippine Rabbit

 Philippine Rabbit Bus Lines, Inc. (PRBL) is a provincial bus company in the Philippines.
 It was founded in 1946 and is one of the oldest bus companies in the country.
 The company's area of coverage extends from Metro Manila to Baguio and northern provinces of Pampanga and Tarlac.
 Its main terminal in Metro Manila is along Avenida in Santa Cruz, Manila.

 Philippine Rabbit was once known for their red, rivet-studded buses powered by Isuzu, with the illuminated sign at the front, which once became a staple of roads in Northern Luzon.
 They were eventually supplanted by more modern Nissan Diesel units.

-Etymology

-Mr. Ricardo L. Paras, the company's general manager, explains that the company was named Philippine Rabbit in reference to the actual animal because of its speed and agility, not to mention how fast they pro-create.
-Secondly, the first acquisition of buses by the company then showed that the main body feature of the bus was shaped like the Rabbit.
-The company was known then as Philippine Rabbit Bus Company in 1948 until it was incorporated in August 1957 as the Philippine Rabbit Bus Lines Incorporated or simply PRBL.